 12.4.2 Assumptions on SAE

-Unlike other authentication protocols SAE does not have a notion of an ‘Initiator’ and ‘Responder’ or of a ‘Supplicant’ and ‘Authenticator.’
+Unlike other authentication protocols SAE does not -force peers into strict roles where one is an ‘Initiator’ and the other is the ‘Responder’ or one is ‘Supplicant’ and the other ‘Authenticator.’
 The parties to the exchange are equals, with each side being able to initiate the protocol.
 Each side may initiate the protocol simultaneously such that each side views itself as the ‘initiator’ for a particular run of the protocol.
 This is necessary to address the unique nature of MBSSs.

 Fifth Erratum [Missing case when using the Anti-Clogging Token]